 Every member of Vermilion, from the Board to our staff, understands they have a fiduciary and ethical duty to the company and its stakeholders, including the obligation to act honestly and in good faith.
-Our Code of Business Conduct and Ethics (“Code of Conduct”) outlines a framework of guiding principles for directors, officers, employees and contractors globally, and supports the personification of our core values and the demonstration of ethical business practices.
+Our Code of Business Conduct and Ethics (“Code of Conduct”) and Anti-Corruption, Sanctions and Anti-Money Laundering Policy outline a framework of guiding principles for directors, officers, employees and contractors globally, and support the personification of our core values and the demonstration of ethical business practices.
 102-16

 Specifically, the Code of Conduct covers:102-25

 The Anti-Corruption, Sanctions and Anti-Money Laundering Policy further covers:

 These documents are available publicly on our external website, and are also contained within each country-specific Employee Handbook, which are available in English and in our other major languages, including French, Dutch and German.
 These handbooks are available 24/7 on our company intranet, and also contain Vermilion’s country-specific policies, workplace guidelines, and employment obligations.

 Training on Codes of Conduct is provided as part of the onboarding process for new employees and contractors.
 We also require all of our directors, officers, employees and contractors to review these documents and their obligations annually, and to electronically confirm their understanding and compliance with these obligations using our People information management system.
 102-17